wavefrontHQ/docs/pages/doc/tracing_basics.md

 ### Use Cases

-If you have already instrumented your code with a 3rd party OpenTracing-compliant solution such as [Jaeger](jaeger.html) or [Zipkin](zipkin.html), you can set up an integration to forward the trace data to Wavefront.
+If you have already instrumented your code with a 3rd party tracing solution such as [Jaeger](jaeger.html), [Zipkin](zipkin.html), or [Envoy](envoy.html) you can set up an integration to forward the trace data to Wavefront.
 The integration sends the data through a Wavefront proxy.

 If you have not yet instrumented your code, you can do so by using one or more Wavefront observability SDKs: